 - Resorts World Catskills

 However, that legislation could be amended to include tribal casinos, race tracks, and off-track betting facilities (OTBs).

 Can I bet on my mobile device?

-It isn’t yet known whether mobile sports betting will be authorized in New York.
+Under the recently approved preliminary rules and regulations, mobile sports betting will not be authorized in New York.
 But as neighboring states launch their sports betting products, many of which will offer mobile and online offerings, NY is expected to follow.

 Which sports teams in New York can I bet on?